 The following is an administrative order effecting a machinery of government change that has resulted in the establishment of a new department through a machinery of government restructure.
-The administrative order took effect
+The administrative order took effect as noted in the Gazette.

 Victoria Government Gazette